 Creating a best-in-class hiring experience starts with transparency.
-Communicate expectations and outline your interview process steps ahead of time.
-This is something job seekers regularly look for - 83 percent say a clear overview of the interview process would enhance the candidate experience - but especially during turbulent times.
+Communicate expectations and outline your interview process ahead of time.
+This is something job seekers regularly look for - 83 percent say a clear overview of the interview process would enhance the candidate experience - but especially during a challenging time.
+Additionally, 52 percent of professionals said they have a more positive interview experience when recruiters inform them of the steps needed after the interview.